samuelexferri/gpg-guide/gpg-guide.md

 $ gpg --keyserver <keyserver-name> --send-keys <key-id>
 ```

-Find details about a key on the key server w/o importing it:
+Find details about a key on the keyserver w/o importing it:

 ```bash
 $ gpg --search-keys <key-id> --keyserver <keyserver-name>
 ```

-Import key from key server:
+Import key from keyserver:

 ```bash
 $ gpg --recv-keys <key-id>
 ```

 The [sks keyservers pool][sks-pool] is often recommended.
 The communication with
-the key server is established using a protocol called **hkps**.
+the keyserver is established using a protocol called **hkps**.

 Other keyservers: